[2016] Microsoft's Emotion API Determines the Best Companion at TGS2016 [Review]

 • LinkedIn account

-It seems you can log in from these three.
+It seems you can log in using one of these three methods.

-I was wondering why LinkdIn existed, but now that I think about it, it was acquired by Microsoft.
+I was puzzled as to why LinkedIn was there, but then I remembered that it was acquired by Microsoft.

 Once you have successfully logged in, enable the API you want to use by clicking "Get started for free" next to "Sign Out" in the upper right corner